 Lifestyle habits can also interact with medication(s).
 Smoking, caffeine, and other substances can interact with medications.
 Clinicians will also consider these lifestyle factors when recommending medication options.

 Finding Appropriate Medication

 Clinicians will often find out which medication(s) work best by having you try them one at a time.
-However, pharmacogenetic testing like Genomind® Professional PGx Express™ is designed to help clinicians make safer and more informed medication choices right away.
+However, genetic testing for ADHD medication like Genomind’s pharmacogenetic test is designed to help clinicians make safer and more informed medication choices right away.
 The fast and painless cheek swab test is designed to try to minimize the trial and error process by providing your clinician with a detailed report about your genes and your personal metabolism profile.